rraushan/problem-solving/README.md

-# practice-logic-concepts
+#Practicing the Basics

-This is for practicing logic and concepts
+This is for practicing fundamental logics and concepts.